 This comparison reveals some interesting differences.
 Especially interesting is the relatively "loose" characteristics of the Millipore membrane which is so widely used.
 The "loose" designation is supported by the relatively low bubble point and a corresponding high flow rate of the Millipore membrane.
 For use in SDI testing, "looser" translates to less consistency and less reliable results.
 Given the many variables in the silt density index test, adding membranes as a variable doesn't make sense.
 We don't have any experience with the Whatman membranes, but based on their specs they look like a viable option.
 Note: Sterlitech (MCE4547100) and Advantec MFS are equivalent products.

-See manuals for specific details on power, weight, and dimensions.
+See User Guides for specific details on power, weight, and dimensions.